What is UGC? 7 brands show you the meaning of user-generated content

 A user-generated content app example

 With Hootsuite, it’s easy to track brand mentions, reply to comments, and manage your customer community across multiple channels.
-One tool allows you to schedule your social media posts to be published on FB, Instagram, X (formerly Twitter), etc.
+One tool allows you to schedule your social media posts published on FB, Instagram, X (formerly Twitter), etc.

 Influencer marketing platform: Grin